aws/eks-anywhere/docs/content/en/docs/getting-started/overview.md

 ```

 #### 5. Delete bootstrap cluster
-The bootstrap cluster is no longer needed and is deleted since the target cluster is up and running:
+The bootstrap cluster is no longer needed and is deleted when the target cluster is up and running:

 ![Delete EKS Anywhere bootstrap cluster](/images/eksa-delete.png)